What is a barista?

 Furthermore, due to the expected growth in the industry coupled with increasing customer awareness, the need for well trained and qualified baristas, who are highly specialised in their fields, may increase.

-In Australia, coffee is a whole social experience, and you can’t just ruin it for people, so trainings are a valid assurance that you are qualified to deal with this.
+In Australia, coffee is a whole social experience, and you can’t just ruin it for people, so training are a valid assurance that you are qualified to deal with this.

 Conclusion: Time for an Espresso Coffee